Nebula-2003/generator/readme.md

       // Create a div to wrap the code block and copy button var wrapper = document.createElement('div');
       wrapper.className = 'code-block-wrapper';

+      // Clone the code block and add it to the wrapper var codeBlockClone = codeBlock.cloneNode(true);
       wrapper.appendChild(copyButton);
+      wrapper.appendChild(codeBlockClone);

-      // Append the wrapper to the parent of the code block parent.replaceChild(wrapper, codeBlock);
+      // Replace the original code block with the wrapper codeBlock.parentNode.replaceChild(wrapper, codeBlock);
-      wrapper.appendChild(codeBlock);

       // Set up Clipboard.js for the copy button var clipboard = new ClipboardJS(copyButton, {
         target: function (trigger) {
-          return trigger.nextElementSibling; // The code block
+          return trigger.nextElementSibling; // The cloned code block }
-        }
       });